toramameseven/vbe-client-mini/README.md

 ### Opened excel file

 While vbecm is working, Excel dose not close.
-Please close the file when you end using it.
+Please close the Excel when you end using it.

 ### For xlam file